FitzGerald's

-FitzGerald's Department Stores (FitzGerald's) was Tasmania's largest chain of department stores.
+FitzGerald's was Tasmania's largest chain of department stores.
 The chain was rebranded and relaunched as Harris Scarfe in 1995, and the renamed stores continue to trade today.

 History

 FitzGerald's was founded in March 1886, when George Parker FitzGerald—one of the early scholars of Hutchins School—established a wholesale business at 79 Collins Street, Hobart (later occupied by W. Coogan & Sons, now called Coogans).